dhutapratama/docs/eloquent.md

                    ->get();

 > **Note**
-> Since Eloquent models are query builders, you should review all of the methods provided by Laravel's [query builder](/docs/{{version}}/queries).
+> Since Eloquent models are query builders, you should review all of the methods provided by Lets's [query builder](/docs/{{version}}/queries).
 You may use any of these methods when writing your Eloquent queries.

 <a name="refreshing-models"></a>
 #### Refreshing Models